20 best Graphic drawing tablets of 2023

 The Huion Kamvas Pro 16 (2.5k) is the latest 16″ pen display with a higher pixel density, better resolution, and a new design.

-The display is laminated so there’s almost no visible gap between the pen tip and the line beneath.
+The display is laminated so there’s almost no visible air gap between the pen tip and the line beneath.

 The matte glass surface all but eliminates glare, provides the coveted ‘paper like’ feel and sound when drawing, and doesn’t have a noticeable impact on image clarity or brightness.